-\paragraph{Robustness through diversity.} If one DSS back-end fails, the DSS society and agent persist.
-This avoids ``correlated failures,'' where a single blind spot in a monolithic model causes total system failure, a risk inherent to concentrating all knowledge in one set of weights.
+\paragraph{Robustness through diversity.} Even when one DSS back-end fails, the DSS society and agent persist.
+This avoids ``correlated failures,'' where a single blind spot in a monolithic model causes total system failure, a risk inherent in concentrating all knowledge in one set of weights.